Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Abstract

 Making causal inferences from observational studies can be challenging when confounders are missing not at random.
 In such cases, identifying causal effects is often not guaranteed.
 Motivated by a real example, we consider a treatment-independent missingness assumption under which we establish the identification of causal effects when confounders are missing not at random.
-We propose a weighted estimating equation (WEE) approach for estimating model parameters and introduce three estimators for the average causal effect, based on regression, propensity score weighting, and doubly robust methods.
-We evaluate the performance of these estimators through simulations, and provide a real data analysis to illustrate our proposed method.
+We propose a weighted estimating equation (WEE) approach for estimating model parameters and introduce three estimators for the average causal effect, based on regression, propensity score weighting, and doubly robust estimation.
+We evaluate the performance of these estimators through simulations, and provide a real data analysis to illustrate our proposed method.\\ \textbf{Keywords}: Causal inference; Doubly robust; Identification; Missing not at random; Treatment-independent missingness